-I’ve made the chili recipe that’s on the back of the chili seasoning packets, I’ve made chili by just throwing things in a pot, I’ve made a friends super duper detailed and definitely from scratch chili, and I’ve tried a few other recipes I’ve found around the web.
+I’ve made the chili recipe that’s on the back of the chili seasoning packets, I’ve made chili by just throwing things in a pot, I’ve made a friend’s detailed and definitely from scratch chili, and I’ve tried a few other recipes I’ve found around the web.

 - While the beef is browning open the beans and tomatoes (don't drain anything!) and pour them into a pot.

-- Now, depending on how much liquid there is in the beans and tomatoes and how "soupy" you like your chili will depend on how much beef broth to add.
+Now, depending on how much liquid there is in the beans and tomatoes and how "soupy" you like your chili will depend on how much beef broth to add.
 I like mine to have plenty of juice but I don't want it to be chili flavored hamburger soup either.
-I usually add about 1/2 a carton of beef broth.
-Sometimes less sometimes more.

 - Heat through till it's bubbly.